-Developing sustainable materials and utilizing recycled feedstock in material manufacturing requires a multitude of laboratory testing to ensure that the new material meets functionality and safety standards.
+Developing sustainable materials and utilizing recycled feedstock in material manufacturing requires a lot of laboratory testing to ensure that the new material meets functionality and safety standards.
 Measurlabs performs these tests!

 The ECOFAP project aims to make shoe soles and heels from a material manufactured from tanned leather waste using 3D printing.
 This research project will help solve the problem of how to recycle leather scraps from the footwear manufacturing industry.